GiantGeorgeGo/giantgeorgego.github.com/_posts/2015-11-19-Valgrind-profiling-for-Android-Native-Development.md

 			==3164== Use --track-origins=yes to see where uninitialised values come from ==3164== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 1 from 1)

 			which says I have use of uninitialised value.

+<h2>3.
+Valgrind configuration for android native development</h2>
+I would highly recommend you to read valgrind's [README.android](http://valgrind.org/docs/manual/dist.readme-android.html), which give a detailed discussion of this.

 <p>{{ page.date | date_to_string }}</p>